MaximoRose/QA_AnalyseResTypeForm/README.md

 ![typeform API structure](https://maximorose.eu/Ressources/tf_grpidx_qid.png)

-- The first field index, "0" circled in red, correspond to the first group of questions' index.
+- The first field index, "0" circled in red, corresponds to the first group of questions' index.
 - The ids circled in green are the questions' id.
-- The "type" underlined will be needed to knwo which function to use.
+- The "type" underlined will be needed to know which function to use.

 On the picture above, if I want to get the 1st question name, its labels and its responses, I will use  index group 0 and question id oYqnhtesJuF5 with function get_results(gidx={group index},qid={question id})